intiMRA/imra_code_blog/_posts/Date-Organization.md

 Here we have put the formats into an enum with clear labels so people in the future can use the formats with ease rather than spelling the date format each time.

-### Side Note
+### Side note

-Note that the "yyyy" is lower cased if uppercased it will have a potentially [unwanted effect](https://stackoverflow.com/questions/15133549/difference-between-yyyy-and-yyyy-in-nsdateformatter#:~:text=yyyy%20specifies%20the%20calendar%20year,should%20use%20the%20calendar%20year). a similar thing happens if "MM" is lowercased.
+Note that the "yyyy" is  lowercased.
+The uppercased version will have a potentially [unwanted effect](https://stackoverflow.com/questions/15133549/difference-between-yyyy-and-yyyy-in-nsdateformatter#:~:text=yyyy%20specifies%20the%20calendar%20year,should%20use%20the%20calendar%20year).
+A similar thing happens if "MM" is lowercased.

-## Date to staring conversions
+## Date to string conversions

-Now we need a way to use these date formats in our code without having to write to much boiler plate code.
+Now we need a way to use these date formats in our code without having to write too much boilerplate code.

 ``` swift
 extension Date {